Women in Skilled Trades (WiST)

 Our in-house research team has designed a national survey to capture the perspectives, perceptions, and experiences of both skilled trades employers and women (both currently in and not yet in the trades).
 This survey also gathers some high-level information on the role of skilled trades employers, and interests of women, in advancing climate activism and sustainability.
 Our perception is that as Canada’s green economy demands workers with knowledge and skills in climate change and environmental sustainability, these insights will be valuable to the next iteration of WiST.

 The data from this survey are crucial for us.
-Key findings and analysis from this survey data will inform an extensive collection of knowledge products, including province-based examinations of the skilled trades sector in the 5 provinces: British Columbia, Ontario, Manitoba, Nova Scotia, and Quebec.
+Key findings and analysis from this survey data will inform an extensive collection of knowledge mobilization products, including conference presentations, scholarly publications, and shareable infographics, which will include province-based examinations of the skilled trades sector in the five provinces: British Columbia, Ontario, Manitoba, Nova Scotia, and Quebec.
 This allows for comparisons across geographic contexts and supports further program and policy development at both the provincial and national levels.
 Conference presentations, scholarly publications, and shareable infographics ensure wide distribution of learnings to help the sector design strong training programs, influence public policy, and advance both environmental sustainability and gender equity.

 Available in English and French